hm-lang/core/proposals/README.md

 i.e., by `!Z`, should return true.

-Note, it's easier to think about positive boolean actions sometimes than negatives, so we allow defining either `::!!This: bool` or `::!This: bool` on a class, the former allowing you to cast a value, e.g., `A`, to its positive boolean form `!!A`, pronounced "not not A."  Note, you cannot define both `!` and `!!` overloads for a class, since that would make things like `!!!` ambiguous.
+Note, it's easier to think about positive boolean actions sometimes than negatives, so we allow defining either `!!This: bool` or `!This: bool` on a class, the former allowing you to cast a value, e.g., `A`, to its positive boolean form `!!A`, pronounced "not not A."  Note, you cannot define both `!` and `!!` overloads for a class, since that would make things like `!!!` ambiguous.